track-asia/trackasia-native/docs/mdbook/src/android/README.md

-# MapLibre Native for Android
+# Trackasia Native for Android

-MapLibre Native for Android is a library for embedding interactive map views with scalable, customizable vector maps onto Android devices.
+Track Native for Android is a library for embedding interactive map views with scalable, customizable vector maps onto Android devices.